 The program director and clinical coordinator from the respiratory care program meet at the end of each spring semester to make clinical placement decisions.
-Students receive written communication from both IUP and the School of Respiratory Care informing
+Students receive written communication from both IUP and the Respiratory Care Program informing

 them of placement decisions and providing appropriate detail about the additional clinical year requirements.
 In some cases, the clinical placement decision is contingent upon successful completion of summer course work.

-Once accepted into the clinical phase of the program, the director at the School of Respiratory Care provides students with detailed information about additional requirements.
+Once accepted into the clinical phase of the program, the director at the Respiratory Care Program provides students with detailed information about additional requirements.
 Typically, these requirements include:

 Students must also independently complete instruction using a medical terminology book prior to beginning the first respiratory classes.
 Costs associated with these items are the student’s responsibility.